bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 * * *

 ## Getting Credit for Your Work
-If you're in class make sure to check-in with your PM you don't need to submit a `.py` file on Canvas.
-Instead, find one other person in your group that is finished and peer review each others work.
+If you're in class you don't need to submit a `.py` file on Canvas.
+Instead, find one other person in your group that is finished and peer review each other's work.
 Here are the things to check:

 1. Does their code look readable and neat?
 1. Can you understand what their code does by reading it?
 1. How was their solution different from yours (if at all)?
 1. Does their program run and generate the correct test images?

 Once you've each taken a look, take a second to debrief.
 Anything either of you found difficult?
 Easy?
 Fun?
 Mind-blowing?
-Once you've debriefed, fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLScFw18yE8C1L2te7MPFCvcbGCFkIdURc0aMonRGQ8-X0FJkwQ/viewform?usp=sf_link" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.**
+Once you've debriefed, fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLScFw18yE8C1L2te7MPFCvcbGCFkIdURc0aMonRGQ8-X0FJkwQ/viewform?usp=sf_link" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.** You're free to go after you're finished, though we hope that you might consider sticking around and helping others in your group.

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded.
 Make sure that all of your functions are named correctly and that they use the EXACT parameter order, names, and types as specified.
 If you've followed the instructions correctly, the image your function should generate should look like the below: